forcecore/CsfStuff/README.md

 For modders and translators, merge_str will merge multiple STR files into one.
 Note that order matters!
 Later str files will overwrite on top of previous str files.
-The final command line argument is considers as the output file name.
+The final command line argument is considered as the output file name.

 ## Build instructions for developers